Clinical-Genomics/BALSAMIC/docs/FAQs.rst

 **How to make a new release of balsamic**

-Here is the release model look like:
+Our release model looks like in the figure below:

 .. figure:: images/git_releasemodel.png